themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Modules.server.configureServices = configure;
 ```

 Not much here!
 In this file, we're defining a module that we'll call next like `Modules.server.configureServices()` following [the module pattern](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/).
-We use this pattern because it gives structure to our code, but also works really well with the upcoming 1.3 release of Meteor which supports [ES2015 imports](http://www.2ality.com/2014/09/es6-modules-final.html).
+We use this pattern because it gives structure to our code, but also works really well with the upcoming 1.3 release of Meteor which supports [ES2015 imports](http://exploringjs.com/es6/ch_modules.html).

 So what exactly is this doing?
-Well, Meteor stores all of the configurations for oAuth logins in a MongoDB collection called `meteor_accounts_loginServiceConfiguration`.
+Well, Meteor stores all of the configurations for OAuth logins in a MongoDB collection called `meteor_accounts_loginServiceConfiguration`.
 To make this a bit easier to consume, using the `service-configuration` package we installed earlier, we can call the `upsert` method on this collection.
 When we do, we pass in the name of the service that we want to upsert against—meaning, if the item does not exist, insert it, and if it does, update it—along with the values we want to set for that service.
 We do this in a loop over the services we've added to the `oAuth` object in our `settings.json` file.

 This is where our earlier work pays off.
 Because we've labeled the properties for each of the services in our `settings.json` file to match what Meteor expects in this collection, we can just loop over them and insert them into the database!
 That's it.
 Now, when we call this module, our services will be configured in the app.
 Where do we call this?
 Let's take a peek.